Grasse Mount: The Barnes Period: 1866-1892

-University of Vermont Ownership
+University of Vermont ownership

 On 19 May 1894, Edward Wells purchased the property from the Barnes family estate in order to buffer his home (which abutted Grasse Mount to the south) from potentially undesirable neighbors.
 The house was left empty until 1 July 1895 when the University of Vermont purchased the three-acre estate for $12,000, which was considered to be about half of the property's actual value.
-The mansion was hence converted into a dormitory for the university's women students, initially housing thirteen coeds.
+The mansion was hence converted into a dormitory for the university's women students, initially housing thirteen female students.
 By 1966, this had increased to 29 students living at Grasse Mount.
 The building was utilized as a women's residence hall until 1971.

-For some period between 1911 and 1940, Professor Bertha Terrill who was serving as the University's first "Dean of Women" lived at Grasse Mount.
+For some period between 1911 and 1940, Professor Bertha Terrill who was serving as the university's first "Dean of Women" lived at Grasse Mount.

 In 1915, the women who lived in Grasse Mount raised the funds to install hardwood floors, replacing the old-fashioned wide boards.
 Further extensive repairs, redecoration, and refinishing took place in 1929.
 In the autumn of that year, the exterior of the building was painted in the creamy yellow color that would be recognized today.

-Sometime before 1930 during its years serving as a residence hall, a song had been written by the coeds who lived there and had developed a nostalgia for Grasse Mount;
+Sometime before 1930 during its years serving as a residence hall, a song had been written by the students who lived there and had developed a nostalgia for Grasse Mount;

 During 1972, a three-phase renovation project was undertaken that was intended to restore the building to its historical architectural context.
 Modifications first included safety and code requirements for heating, structural and electrical repairs.
 The second phase restored the main parlors, main circular staircase, and three bedrooms at the front of the mansion.
 The final phase of the project involved restoring the exterior of the building.
 Subsequently, the UVM Office of Continuing Education was located on the first floor, where the second floor was converted into offices that were made available to the United States Department of Agriculture.

 Additional restoration efforts were undertaken in 1985, costing about $700,000.